Chapter 10 : Trolls, Jumpers, and Fire Whiskey

 James blinks.
 “Why not?
 You like him, don't you?”

 I bite my lip uneasily.
 “No...
 I don't.”

 “Well good.
 That'll make it easier to knock him out.”

 “It doesn't mean that I don't have a conscience—”

-to have a conscience,” drawls Sirius, as if it's common sense.
+“You're from Slytherin.
+You're not supposed to have a conscience,” drawls Sirius, as if it's common sense.